telerik/winforms-docs/listview/checkboxes-and-editors.md

 ## Checkboxes

-RadListViews' items have built-in checkboxes which can be shown by setting the
-          __ShowCheckBoxes__ property of RadListView to *true*.
+RadListViews' items have built-in checkboxes which can be shown by setting the __ShowCheckBoxes__ property of RadListView to *true*.

 When checkboxes are enabled, you have several options to handle the checked items:

 * You can check or uncheck items via the checkbox that is shown in each item

 * You can get or set the checked state of the __ListViewDataItem__ directly via its __CheckedState__ property

 * You can get the checked items in RadListView via its __CheckedItems__ collection

 * You can listen for changes in the check state of the items via the __ItemCheckedChanging__ and __ItemCheckedChanged__ events.

 ## Editors

 By default RadListView allows editing of items.
-If the __AllowEditing__ property is
-          set to *true*, the user may select a item and press __F2 key__ to initiate editing.
+If the __AllowEditing__ property is set to *true*, the user may select a item and press __F2 key__ to initiate editing.
 By default a text editor is invoked and allows the editing of the items' label.
 When the edit process ends the entered value is assigned to the items' __Value__ property.
 If the user cancels editing by pressing __Escape key__ the value is not persisted.
 Editing can also be initiated and canceled programmatically.

 * Use the __BeginEdit()__ method to initiate editing on the selected item

 * Use the __EndEdit()__ method to end editing and save the edited value.

 * Use the __CancelEdit()__ method to end editing and discard the edited value.

-The sample code below shows how to start editing using the API:#_[C#] Start editing_
+The sample code below shows how to start editing using the API:

+#### Start editing

 {{source=..\SamplesCS\ListView\ListViewCheckboxesAndEditors.cs region=startEdit}}
 {{source=..\SamplesVB\ListView\ListViewCheckboxesAndEditors.vb region=startEdit}}